 Photo Credit: Jim Henderson

 In “the greatest city in the world”, you can visit many sites associated with Alexander Hamilton, the star of the hit musical Hamilton, awarded with 11 Tonys in 2016.
-Start off at the Museum of American Finance in the Hamilton Room to learn about the impact the first U.S. Secretary of the Treasury had on the country’s financial system.
 Pay tribute to Hamilton at his gravesite at Trinity Church, where he is buried alongside his wife Eliza, sister-in-law Angelica, and eldest son Philip, all featured in the musical.
 Afterward, toast to the Hamiltons’ greatness at Fraunces Tavern, objectively one of the oldest establishments in Manhattan, where Hamilton and his colleague/eventual dueler Aaron Burr were often found.
 If you’re more of a fan of the Schuyler sisters (also one of the musical’s catchiest tunes), you can visit Schuyler Mansion State Historic Site, their childhood home in Albany, where Alexander and Eliza were married in 1780.

 "Wicked" - Chittenango